ryansummerscripts/UAD-Plugins-Tool/README.md

 ✅ Intel & Apple Silcon

+(See below for instructions on updating to the latest UAD Plugins Tool)

 ------------------------------------------

-ℹ️ Introduction:

-This is a basic command file that runs a script in macOS's Terminal.app.
+UAD Plugins Tool is a menu-style command line tool that runs a script in macOS's Terminal.app.

+As of v2.0, it now includes options to: run the main UAD plugin cleanup, test a dry run, show your current plugin removal preferences, import your preferences from older versions of this tool, check for updates and view the built-in change log - all within one place.

-Its purpose is to move all unused AAX, AU, VST, & VST3 plugins as well as their PDF manuals to a folder on the desktop where you can backup or delete the plugins.
+The purpose of the cleanup function is to move all unused AAX, AU, VST, & VST3 plugins as well as their PDF manuals to a folder on the desktop where you can backup or delete the plugins.

-Currently, all plugins are listed/populated in this script.
-However, by default, they are all 'commented out' with the "#" symbol before each plugin title.
-Since everyone's plugin usage/ownership is different, it's necessary to manually edit this script to your own personal needs.

 Below are instructions on how to edit as well as run the script.